jumedata/mpiv-tenable-api/README.md

 # Why this repository?

-This repository will have updated versions of the functions and libraries created for MPIV using Tenable API's or Navi.
-Old pytenable based functions are kept for historic records.
+This repository will have updated versions of the functions and libraries created for MPIV using Tenable API's, Pytenable or Navi.

 ## MPIV Libraries